Purépecha Empire: Etymology and definitions

-The word "Purépecha" in modern usage is the hispanicized form of the then and still used term P'orhépicha, meaning "commoner/s" in the Purépecha language.
-The word's root p'orhe- means "to go someplace", alluding to the people strolling to and from their daily errands.
+The term "Purépecha" comes from the word P'urhépicha (pronunciation: [pʰuˈɽepit͡ʃa]), the latter used since the pre-Hispanic era to mean "villager/commonfolk".
+The root p'urhé- means "to stroll", the stem -pi indicates homes/fields/markets, and the plural suffix -cha, refers to them in a more literal sense as "those who stroll about the land".

-In the Relación de Cuiseo de la Laguna it states, "And this name was given to them because their king ordinarily took them cargoed to wars, and found them to be stronger, both for this and for their crops."
+In the Relación de Cuiseo de la Laguna it states, "And this name was given to them because their king ordinarily took them cargoed to wars, and found them to be stronger, both for this and for their crops".

+The Nahuas knew a Purépecha as Michua, meaning "owner of fish", whilst the Matlatzinca knew one as hue Ninche, meaning "the eagle" or hue Hohuí, "the warrior".
+The Mazahua knew the Purépecha homeland as Animaxe, meaning "place of eagles", while the Otomi knew its inhabitants as Amanthâhi or Amandâhŷ, meaning "wind people".
+The Mixtec term for the Purépecha and their country was Ñuu Teyaca ('place/people of fish').

-Another word by which the Purépecha people have been called is Tarascan, from Spanish "Tarasco" from the Purépecha word "Tarhaskwa", meaning "parent-in-law/child-in-law".
-This term is pejorative to most Purépecha communities but still occasionally used in others.
+Another word by which the Purépecha people have been called is Tarasco, from the Purépecha word "tarhaskwa", meaning "parent-in-law/child-in-law".
+It's said to have been made by the Spaniards because the natives, out of fear of this newcoming force, would call them "tarhaskwa", suggesting an arranged marriage to avoid harm.
+The term is unpopular in most Purépecha communities but still heard in others.

 Ethnic groups

-The empire included different groups, primarily Purépecha people and additionally Nahuas in several areas, Otomi, Matlazincas and Mazahuas in the east, Chichimecs such as Guamares and Pames in the Bajio, Cocas around Lake Chapala, Cuitlatecs around the Balsas River valley, and Chumbios around Zacatula.
+The kingdom included different groups, primarily Purépecha people and additionally Nahuas in several areas, Otomi, Matlazincas and Mazahuas along the eastern borders and in Charo and Huetamo, Chichimecs such as Guamares and Pames in the Bajio, Cocas around Lake Chapala, Cuitlatecs around the Balsas River valley, and Chumbios around Zacatula.

 Geography and lithic occupation

 Islands in Lake Pátzcuaro, viewed from the top of Janitzio island.

-The territory that would eventually form the setting of the Purepecha Empire is the high volcanic region constituting the western extension of the Mexican Mesa Central, in between two large rivers: the Lerma and Balsas Rivers.
-Including temperate, subtropical and tropical climate zones, it is dominated by Cenozoic volcanic mountains and lake basins above 2000 meters (6500 feet) altitude, but also includes lower land in the southwestern coastal regions.
+The setting of what would eventually form the Purépecha Kingdom are the highlands of the Trans-Mexican Volcanic Belt and the lowlands of the Tierra Caliente, both between the Lerma and Balsas rivers.
+The northern highlands are temperate, whilst the south feels tropical and arid.
+It is dominated by Cenozoic volcanic mountains and lake basins above 2000 meters (6500 feet) altitude but also includes lower land in the southwestern coastal regions.
 Most common soil types in the central plateau are young volcanic andosols, luvisols and less fertile acrisols.
 The vegetation is mainly pine, pine-oak and fir.
 Human occupation has focused on the lake basins, which are abundant in resources.
-In the north, near the Lerma river, there are obsidian resources and thermal springs.
-The Iréchikwa was centered around the Lake Pátzcuaro basin.
+In the north, near the Lerma River, there are obsidian resources and thermal springs.
+The kingdom was centered around the Lake Pátzcuaro basin.